 Delamere Women’s Institute is a small friendly group that meets the second Tuesday of every month (except August) at 7.30 pm at Delamere Community Centre on Station Road.
 Most of us live in Delamere and Oakmere and we are always happy to welcome new members.

-Membership costs £41.00 in 2018 (or pro rata).
+Membership costs £43 in 2020 (or pro rata).
 Visitors are welcome on up to 3 occasions before deciding whether to join.
 Contact Lorraine on 01606 889188 or just turn up!

 We are part of the Cheshire Federation and the local Forest Group of WIs and enjoy attending meetings and events arranged by these two bodies.

 2020 At our first meeting of the year, member Kay George gave an illustrated talk on her trip of a lifetime from Delamere to Vladivostok via Mongolia by train, from Moscow onwards on the Golden Eagle Trans-Siberian Express.